Follow us on Facebook.

 5.30 – 6.30pm

-Radical History Zone: Screening of Epiphany about the Fifth Monarchist with Suzy Gillet (dir)
+Radical History Zone: Screening of Epiphany with Suzy Gillett (dir)

-A documentary, produced by Ian Bone, evoking the Mystics and Anarchists of the English Revolution that draws parallels with today’s fight against the monarchy and City of London Corporation.
+A documentary, produced by Ian Bone, popularising the 1661 insurrection against the restoration of the monarchy and evoking the Mystics and Anarchists of the English Revolution drawing parallels with today’s fight against the Royals and City of London Corporation.

 Please spread the word by sharing this page on social media >>>